 Darvell is the oldest and most populous Bruderhof settlement in Europe.
 We are similar to other large communities in that we are made up of a mix of families and singles, young and old.
-Bruderhof children attend our elementary school, and adults work within the settlement.
-A workshop and showroom for the Community Playthings business is located here.
-CP manufactures classroom and play equipment, and many customers visit our Darvell showroom to see the products and plan their learning environments.
+Bruderhof children attend our independent school, and adults work within the settlement.
+Our business, Community Playthings, manufactures classroom and play equipment, and many customers visit our Darvell showroom and workshop to see the products and plan their learning environments.

-Our community is located in the hills of East Sussex, about one hundred kilometers south of London, near the southern England coastline.
-The rolling hills that immediately surround Darvell include woods and hedge-lined fields, usually grazed by sheep and cows.
+Our community is located about one hundred kilometers southeast of London in East Sussex near the historic town of Hastings.
+The rolling hills that immediately surround Darvell include woodlands and hedge-lined fields, usually grazed by sheep and cows.
 On our property you’ll find brick apartment buildings and communal buildings including a dining hall, meeting room, kitchen, laundry, school, offices, and factory.
-From 1920 until we purchased the property in 1971, the property was used as a sanitarium for tuberculosis patients.
+From 1920 until we purchased the property in 1971, the site was used as a sanitarium for tuberculosis patients.

-We welcome friends and neighbors to join us most Saturdays for communal dinners, and we often have seasonal events open to the public.
-We also occasionally offer our Woodcrest Room facility, free of charge, to local social enterprises who need a place to meet.
+We welcome friends and neighbours to join us most Saturdays for communal dinners, and we often have seasonal events open to the public.
+We also occasionally offer our conference room facility, free of charge, to local social enterprises who need a place to meet.
 Some Darvell members volunteer at a local soup kitchen, and we work in conjunction with local churches and charities to do other social outreach projects.
-We also coordinate Breaking the Cycle assemblies, a program of violence prevention and conflict resolution founded by the Bruderhof.

 Point of Interest: